 “And so I think it’s important to recognize that the position I’m in here, which is - if I separate now, she’s telling me she will kill herself, but if I don’t separate, she still might,” he says.

 What does Katie say when Jonathon asks, “What choices am I supposed to make at that point?”
-Check here to find your local listing for Wednesday’s Dr. Phil.
+Check here to find your local listing for Monday’s Dr. Phil.

 The National Suicide Prevention Lifeline is a national network of local crisis centers that provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week.
 If you or someone you know is in crisis, and in need of emotional support, please call the National Suicide Prevention Lifeline, at 1-800-273-8255; or visit suicidepreventionlifeline.org.
 TELL DR. PHIL YOUR STORY: Being falsely accused of something?Dr. Phil To Guest Whose Girlfriend Took Her Own Life: ‘What –If Anything- Would You Do Differently?’